mkieblesz/local-workspace/README.md

 ### Tasks for this repo

+* implement rest of test and celery targets
+* implement rest of make targets if any left
 * make it work on mac
 * inclue rest of the service repos, in total should be around 25
 * consider changing eval to `https://stackoverflow.com/a/14061950/11060504`
-* implement rest of test and celery targets
-* implement rest of make targets if any left
+* consider removing docker stuff (just leave main compose for running dbs) from workflows (just leave ultimate and ultimate-host)

 ### Tasks for service repos